trocher/pizzaGo/README.md

 indeed, according to the ```time``` package [documentation](https://pkg.go.dev/time#Sleep),
 > Sleep pauses the current goroutine for at least the duration d

 We hence have no guarranty that the sleep function will sleep exactly for the time specified, depending on the environment, it might in fact be much more.
+The fact that the bakers are waiting for ovens by looping indefinitly might also cause other Goroutines' call to sleep to takes more time depending on how Goroutine are treated by the OS.

 ### Throughput